langgptai/LangGPT/README.md

 ### Variables

-**Variables bring great flexibility to Prompt writing.
-They make it easy to reference role content, set, and change role attributes.**
+**Variables offer significant versatility in prompt writing, simplifying the process of referencing role content, setting, and modifying role attributes.**

-This is something that general prompt methods struggle to implement.
+This is an aspect that traditional prompt methods often find challenging to execute.

 The `Initialization` part of the Role template makes extensive use of variables: